bvssvni/csharp-openbinaryformat/README.md

     f.Close();

 The 'Seek' method searches through the file looking for a block with that name.
+The search stops when it reaches the position given by the third argument.
 You can use 'StartBlock' to throw exception if the read field is not the correct block.

 ##Example: Writing Compressed File